Blue Nile is one of our favorite vendors and they have generously offered our readers an exclusive one-time use coupon. (Click Here to get $50 off).

 Round is the most popular and is labeled the Cut King.
 If your significant other isn’t leaving hints of their favorite shape, take a look at their Pinterest or maybe ask a best friend to be sure you pick the diamond shape of their dreams.
 Round is the most popular following Princess, Oval, and Emerald.

 3. Learn the 4 C’s and Narrow your search:

-I always recommend to start with your goal in carat weight.
-So when you go to search a site like James Allen, you can specifically only choose to see 1 carat diamonds.
+I always recommend starting with your goal in carat weight.
+So when you go to search a site like James Allen, you can specify only to choose to see 1-carat diamonds.
 See below a sample of what the search sliders look like.

 Next is Cut Grade.
-If you are searching for a round diamond, I suggest you search for ideal cut.
-A fancu shape(any other diamond other than round) does not come with a cut grade from GIA.
+If you are searching for a round diamond, I suggest you search for an ideal cut.
+A fancy shape(any other diamond other than round) does not come with a cut grade from GIA.
 Too many variables at play so the cut is left for the viewer to decide.
 I have two articles that I will list showing how to find the right cut grade in both sites.
-Follow those guides lines if you need a fancy cut.
+Follow those guide lines if you need a fancy cut.

 Clarity is your next option to choose.
 The main criteria is to make sure the diamond is eye clean.
 If I show you a Flawless diamond next to a SI1 that’s eye clean, is there a benefit to the flawless other than bragging rights?
-Safe money and choose an eye clean SI1 if possible.
+Save money and choose an eye-clean SI1 if possible.
 Diamonds like emeralds typically require a vs1.

-Once you have found some options, go even deeper and check there length to width ratios, fluorescence, table percentages etc. Feel free to reach out to me, A GIA trained Diamond Expert to help How To Buy Diamonds.
+Once you have found some options, go even deeper and check their length to width ratios, fluorescence, table percentages, etc. Feel free to reach out to me, A GIA trained Diamond Expert to help How To Buy Diamonds.

 4. Choosing your engagement ring: